LuMaxIe/Betsy_webshop/README.md

 ### Add a transaction
 Supply product, buyer and seller IDs + the quantity of products in the transaction

-## remove a product
+### remove a product
-Remove a product by ID
+Remove a product by supplying an product ID